heetch/regula/docs/clients/go.md

 ## Engine

-An **engine** is an unified API allowing to evaluate rulesets regardless of their location.
-Whether a ruleset is stored on a remote Regula cluster or in memory, the evaluation API remains the same.
-The **engine** deleguates the evaluation to an **evaluator** which as its name suggests is able to evaluate rulesets.
+The **engine** is a unified API which allows the evaluation of rulesets.
+Whether a ruleset is stored on a remote Regula cluster, or in memory, the evaluation API remains the same.
+The **engine** delegates the evaluation to an **evaluator** which as its name suggests is able to evaluate rulesets.
 The role of the **engine** is to make sure the **result** of the evaluation corresponds to the expected type, decodes it and return it to the caller.
-This separation allows to decouple the evaluation logic from the exploitation of its result by the user.
+This separation allows the decoupling of the evaluation logic from the exploitation of its result by the user.

 ### Creating an evaluator and an engine